Skip to main content

 What should I know to do well in a hackathon?

-To successfully develop a full stack application, you would need to have knowledge in the following topics:
+To successfully develop project, you would need to have knowledge in at least one of the following topics:

 • Backend